-Drill the four holes for the rawlplugs, as shown in the diagram.
+Drill the four holes for the rawl plugs, as shown in the diagram.
 If the fireplace configuration does not allow the exact layout given, the eyebolts should be positioned as close to the correct layout as possible.

-Before finally fitting cables, apply the self-adhesive sealing strips.
+Before finally fitting cables, ensure the self adhesive sealing strips are in position on the back of the appliance frame.
 The fireframe must be sealed evenly to the fireplace opening all around the periphery.